-I. DEFINITIONS
+I. Definitions

-The management of inventions, patents, and other forms of intellectual property (IP) in a university setting warrants special guidance because it bears directly on the university's core values, including principles of academic freedom, scholarship, research, shared governance, and the transmission of knowledge.
-These core values distinguish university activity from that of government and industry, and provide the argument for public support of research and the role of the university as an independent contributor to and commentator on both policy and commerce.
-The negotiation and management of faculty-generated IP can be complex and carry significant consequences for those directly involved in negotiations (faculty investigators, inventors, and authors, companies, university administrators, attorneys, invention management agents) as well as others who may be less directly affected (competing companies, the public, patients, and the wider research community).
+The management of inventions, patents, and other forms of intellectual property in a university setting warrants special guidance because it bears directly on the university's core values, including academic freedom, scholarship, research, shared governance, and the transmission of knowledge.
+These core values distinguish university activity from that of government and industry, and they provide a basis for the argument for public support of research and the role of the university as an independent contributor to both policy and commerce.
+The negotiation and management of faculty-generated intellectual property can be complex and can carry significant consequences for those directly involved in negotiations (faculty investigators, inventors, and authors as well as companies, university administrators, attorneys, and inventionmanagement agents) and for others who may be less directly affected (competing companies, the public, patients, and the wider research community).

-Intellectual property refers broadly to patents, copyrights, trademarks, and (according to some definitions) trade secrets.1 In common usage the term also refers to the underlying subject matter that is controlled by the owner of these property rights (inventions, works of authorship, and identifiers that distinguish goods and services in the marketplace).
+Intellectual property refers broadly to patents, copyrights, trademarks, and (according to some definitions) trade secrets.
+In common usage the term also refers to the underlying subject matter that is controlled by the owner of these property rights (inventions, works of authorship, and identifiers that distinguish goods and services in the marketplace).
 Patents provide the owner with the right to exclude others from "practicing" (making, using, and selling) an invention.
 A patent, unlike a copyright, goes beyond the protection of written expression to accord an exclusive right to the operational principles that underlie the invention.
-Unlike the case of copyright, where exclusions are triggered by unauthorized copying or modification of particular instances of expression, a patent permits the exclusion of work created independently, is not limited to the precise "expression," and has no "fair use" exception, even for non-profit purposes.
-Thus patents may have a substantial impact on university research, may affect the value and role of scholarly publication, and may influence collaborations and the transfer of technology developed or improved in other research settings.
-Recognizing the potential for harm the faculty of a number of medical schools for years prohibited the patenting of inventions pertaining to public health.
+Copyright prohibits unauthorized copying or modification of particular instances of expression; a patent permits the exclusion of work created independently, is not limited to the precise "expression," and has no "fair use" exception, even for nonprofit purposes.
+Thus, patents may have an additional and potentially substantial impact on university research, may affect the value and role of scholarly publication, and may influence collaborations and the transfer of technology developed or improved in other research settings.
+Recognizing the potential for harm, the faculty of a number of medical schools for years prohibited the patenting of inventions pertaining to public health.

-Patents may cover new, useful, and non-obvious inventions, which are categorized by patent law as processes, machines, manufacture, and composition of matter.
-As such, patentable inventions may span a wide range of results of academic work, including devices, chemical compounds, biological materials, research methods and tools, production processes, software, and other new products.
+Patents may cover new, useful, and nonobvious inventions, which are categorized by patent law as processes, machines, manufacture, and composition of matter.
+Patentable inventions thus may span a wide range of results of academic work, including devices, chemical compounds, biological materials, research methods and tools, production processes, and software.
 Design patents cover new designs of useful articles.
-Plant patents and related plant variety protection laws cover reproducing, selling, or using patented plants.
+Plant patents and related plant-variety protection laws cover reproducing, selling, or using patented plants.
 Patents are acquired by an application that is reviewed by a patent examiner; the process may take up to three years.
 A patent has a term of twenty years from the date of application.

 Trademarks distinguish goods and services in the marketplace and are classed as trademarks, service marks, certification marks (showing testing by an independent laboratory, for instance), and collective marks (identifying membership in an organization, such as real estate agents).
-Trademarks may be common law, that is, acquired by use in commerce, or registered at the state or federal level.
+Trademarks may be common law-that is, acquired by use in commerce-or registered at the state or federal level.
 A trademark remains in existence as long as it is being used.
-In academic settings, names, logos, and tag lines for assets such as software programs, research laboratories, new techniques, services offered by departments, web sites, and programs of research may all come to have trademark status.
+In academic settings, names, logos, and tag lines for assets such as software programs, research laboratories, new techniques, services offered by departments, websites, and programs of research may all come to have trademark status.